 Bring Bug Spray

-I cannot stress enough how important this is.
-Take it from someone who didn't bring bug spray - you need it!!
-Especially in heavily vegetated areas (which is 99% of Disney, let's be honest).
-In just one night of walking around Port Orleans, by the river, I got at least six mosquito bites.
+I literally cannot stress this one enough.
+And I tell you this because I have learned from my mistakes!!
+This one took me TOTALLY by surprise, I was dumb enough to think that this wouldn’t be a problem and paid for it lol.
+BRING BUG SPRAY!!!
+Take this from someone who did not bring bug spray and got eaten alive.
+Especially in heavily vegetated areas (which is 99% of Disney, it is Florida after all), evil hungry bugs like mosquitos are rampant.
+In just one late night walk around Port Orleans French Quarter with my mum by the river, I got at least six mosquitos bites.
 UGH.
-Make sure to pack some bug spray in your luggage and also, some After Bite juuuust in case.
+SO painful.
+Make sure to pack some bug spray in your luggage and also, pack some After Bite while you’re at it.
+Juuuuuust in case.
 Better safe than sorry, am I right?

 What are your top Disney resort tips?